 *Adjust oven temperature and baking time according to your own oven.

-The development of the sponge after sitting at room temperature for three hours.
+The development of the sponge after sitting at room temperature for two hours.

 My mother’s day breakfast